googleapis/google-cloud-java/java-errorreporting/README.md

 You'll need to obtain the `google-cloud-errorreporting` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-errorreporting` as a dependency in your code.

-## About Cloud Error Reporting
+## About Error Reporting

-[Cloud Error Reporting][product-docs] counts, analyzes, and aggregates the crashes in your running cloud services.
+[Error Reporting][product-docs] counts, analyzes, and aggregates the crashes in your running cloud services.
 A centralized error management interface displays the results with sorting and filtering capabilities.
 A dedicated view shows the error details: time chart, occurrences, affected user count, first- and last-seen dates and a cleaned exception stack trace.
 Opt in to receive email and mobile alerts on new errors.

-See the [Cloud Error Reporting client library docs][javadocs] to learn how to use this Cloud Error Reporting Client Library.
+See the [Error Reporting client library docs][javadocs] to learn how to use this Error Reporting Client Library.